BetterMoneyLabs/whitepaper/texts/forum.md

 sidechain of both Bitcoin and Ergo, with superior programmable money characteristics, as a next-level environment for both algorithmic crypto-backed and trusted issuance and redemption based stablecoins.

+However, current stablecoins (backed by T-bills) are a step backward from the vision of globally neutral money, as they tie the crypto ecosystem directly to one nation's monetary policy and geopolitical risks.
+Crypto-backed algorithmic stablecoins on Braid are the true path toward achieving a resilient, neutral, and global store of value.

 Creating Money for the Real World Issues
 ----------------------------------------